tearitco/SRW-Engine-MV-Public/docs/manual.md

 * moveEventToPoint event\_id x y follow

 	Move the specified event to the specified coordinates on the map.
 A route is automatically generate in the same way as when moving a unit on the map.
 Script execution is paused while the event is moving.
 If follow is 1 the cursor and camera will follow the event as it moves.
-Only one event of this type can run at the same time.
+Only one event of this type can run at the same time, this includes moveActorToPoint.

+* moveActorToPoint actor\_id x y follow

+	Move the specified actor to the specified coordinates on the map.
+A route is automatically generate in the same way as when moving a unit on the map.
+Script execution is paused while the event is moving.
+If follow is 1 the cursor and camera will follow the event as it moves.
+Only one event of this type can run at the same time, this includes moveEventToPoint.

 * setEventFlying event\_id